Chunnu0017/ck-demo1/README.md

 # ck-demo1
-this is my first repository
+This is my first repository
+Author:Chunnu kumar